 This year was entirely about branding myself as an expert in a specific area, in my case travel in Atlanta and the South.
 My goal for last year was to create a career that allows me to work anywhere and to increase my total writing income from 25% to at least 40%.

 I topped that and made half of my income from freelance writing alone.
 I’d like to phase out my additional jobs over the next year or two and allow writing to be my full income.
 I’ve made enough money to support myself in terms of insurance and bills.
-I’ve also got a few other goals for the 2015.
+I’ve also got a few other goals for 2015.

 Pitch Big

 I’ve been intimidated by the idea of pitching big publications, but they need specialized content too.
-Since working with AFAR and National Geographic Traveler, I feel prepared to pitch stories to big names like BBC Travel, Conde Nast Traveler and Southern Living.
+Since working with AFAR and National Geographic Traveler, I feel prepared to pitch stories to big names like BBC Travel, Conde Nast Traveler, and Southern Living.

 Most of my work is from references, so I rarely actively pitch ideas to publications.
 I’d like this to change by pitching at least three times per month.
 I’d also like to pitch more longer form, higher paying stories to supplement the smaller blog posts I usually do.